 Selling a house privately by owner is never a good idea because you will miss out on the vast majority of home buyers who are represented by agents.
 Because your listing isn’t in the MLS, buyers’ agents generally won’t notice your listing.

-Remember that a MLS system is extremely powerful because it guarantees co-broking, otherwise known as the splitting of commission, between seller’s agents and buyer’s agents.
 A seller’s agent will typically secure a 6% commission from a seller through an Exclusive Right to Sell Listing Agreement which is then contractually split equally with buyers’ agents through the MLS.

 As a result, buyers’ agents rest easy knowing that they will get paid by showing a listing to their buyer client, and there’s never a need to ask about or haggle for their commission.